ringcentral/ringcentral-api-docs/docs/webinar/quick-start.md

 ## Request help from support

-Access to the RingCentral Video API currently requires help from support in order to grant the "Video" application scope to your application, and graduate it to production.
+Access to the RingCentral Webinar API currently requires help from support in order to grant the "Webinar" application scope to your application, and graduate it to production.

 <a target="_new" class="btn btn-primary" href="https://docs.google.com/forms/d/e/1FAIpQLSfwFYQLx2wTidwcGt3ZEkfnwvUIcrIdshEcH2EYQwTbZUeWyA/viewform?usp=sf_link">Request app graduation</a>

-## Create a meeting bridge
+## Create a webinar

 === "Javascript"

     ### Install RingCentral Node.js SDK

     ```bash
-    $ npm install @ringcentral/sdk
+    $ npm install @ringcentral/sdk dotenv
     ```

-    ### Create and edit meetings.js
+    ### Create and edit webinar.js

-    Create a file called `meetings.js`.
+    Create a file called `webinar.js`.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.

     ```js
-	{!> code-samples/video/meetings.js !}
+	{!> code-samples/webinar/quick-start.js !}
 	```

     ### Run Your Code